-2.1.2.2 MEASUREMENT OF AN EXPENSE FOR A SOCIAL BENEFIT SCHEME
+MEASUREMENT OF AN EXPENSE FOR A SOCIAL BENEFIT SCHEME

-A public sector entity shall initially measure the expense for a social welfare benefit scheme at an amount equivalent to the amount of the liability measured in accordance with paragraph 2.1.2.1.1 (1).
+A public sector entity shall measure the expense for a social welfare benefit scheme.
 Where the public sector entity provides a social welfare benefit prior to all eligibility criteria for the next benefit to be provided are satisfied, it shall measure the provision of the benefit in advance or an expense is recognized, in accordance with paragraph 2.1.1.2, at the amount at which the goods and/or services are provided.